symfony/symfony-docs/security/oidc_login.rst

 in the session, and reveals the verifier itself only when it exchanges the authorization code, so an intercepted code cannot be exchanged by anyone else.

-Any current provider supports it.
+Any recent provider should support it.
 Only for one that rejects the ``code_challenge`` parameter, or that supports the ``plain`` method alone, use the ``pkce`` option: